 The current sensors are automatically detected by the instrument.
-It looks at the L1 terminal.
-If there is nothing, it looks at the L2 terminal, or the L3 terminal.
-If the chosen network is not balanced, it also looks at the N terminal.
+It looks at the I1 terminal.
+If there is nothing, it looks at the I2 terminal, or the I3 terminal.
+If the network chosen has a current sensor on the N terminal, it also looks at the IN terminal.